Version posted: 9/16/20

 How will students know what they can/can’t touch?

-What should a school do if a student has signs of COVID-19 in school?
+What will a school do if a student has signs of COVID-19 in school?

 If a student is ill at school, they will move to a designated space while staff work with family members to pick up the student promptly.

 At what point would you decide to close an entire school?

 Criteria for a temporary school-wide transition to remote learning were identified and presented to the Board of Education in early August.

 Families will be notified through our official channels if and when that happens.
 Families are encouraged to ensure their email address and phone number are up-to-date with the district to make sure they receive future communication.
 Families can provide an email address and phone number directly to their student’s school.

 At this time, health officials do not know when COVID-19 will have less of an impact on our daily lives.
 As a District, our priority is student and staff health and safety.
 We will continue to work with state and local officials to make decisions that prioritize health and safety related COVID-19, as long as it is necessary.